Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Abstract

 \section{Abstract}

 We present a semantic framework for the deductive verification of hybrid systems with Isabelle/HOL.
 It supports reasoning about the temporal evolutions of hybrid programs in the style of differential dynamic logic modelled by flows or invariant sets for vector fields.
-We introduce the semantic foundations of our approach and summarise their Isabelle formalisation as well as the resulting verification components.
-A series of examples shows our approach at work.
+We introduce the semantic foundations of this framework and summarise their Isabelle formalisation as well as the resulting verification components.
+A series of simple examples shows our approach at work.

 Keywords: hybrid systems, predicate transformers, modal Kleene algebra, hybrid program verification, interactive theorem proving